-Margaret has more than twenty-five years’ experience in human resources and office administration.
-Before joining Alexandra House as Administrative Director in 2001, she held several positions at various financial institutions, including as a branch manager, licensed life insurance agent and Series 6/63 securities broker.
+Margaret has more than twenty-five years of experience in human resources and office administration.
+Before joining Alexandra House as Administrative Director in 2001, she held several positions at various financial institutions, including as a branch manager, licensed life insurance agent, and Series 6/63 securities broker.

 Jackie Bridgeman, Community Program Manager